MattWilcox/native-base/README.md

 # Native Base

-How would I build a website if I could rely on web-native 2023 technology features?
+How would I build a website if I could rely on 2023's web-native technology features?

 Like this.
-An opinionated model of HTML, CSS, and Javascript implementations for the front-end of web projects in 2023.
+Native Base is opinionated model of HTML, CSS, and Javascript patterns for the front-end of web projects if you care only about 2023's "evergreen" browsers.

 - No frameworks.
 - No build tooling.
 - Progressive Enhancement.

+It's _example code_ with heavy comments.
+It's not strictly something you'd use to build a site - it's reference material.

 It uses only core native technologies of the web, with no higher level abstractions.
 No React, no Sass, no Tailwind, no npm, no Vite, no build-steps.
 Feel free to add those if you find this base otherwise to your liking.
 This is more for myself than anything, but you're welcome to do whatever.